The Outrage Trap

 After a restless night's sleep, I was no better off for my outrage.
 I had an 'outrage hangover'.
 I was grumpy, tired and had a headache.

-I sheepishly went back online to delete my offending Tweets, ashamed that I'd allowed my self to been sucked into the sorry affair.
+I sheepishly went back online to delete my offending Tweets, ashamed that I'd allowed myself to be sucked into the sorry affair.

 While I was there, I looked around at others who'd been outraged the night before.